What estate documents do you need in Georgia?

 - Family conflict may arise over who gets what

-Creating a Will gives you control, spares your loved ones from making tough decisions, and ensures your wishes are honored.
+Creating a will gives you control, spares your loved ones from making tough decisions, and ensures your wishes are honored.

-A Trust is a powerful legal tool that allows you to manage your assets during your life and control how they’re distributed after you pass in ways that a Will can’t.
-You can build a Trust into your Will, or keep it separate and self-contained.
+A trust is a powerful legal tool that allows you to manage your assets during your life and control how they’re distributed after you pass in ways that a will can’t.
+You can build a trust into your will, or keep it separate and self-contained.

 Trusts have numerous benefits, including: